-Meet Luxury Travel writer Mia Ljungberg Nevado.
+Meet TripSavvy writer Mia Ljungberg Nevado.
 This vivacious and popular reporter grew up in an exquisite little town in Denmark called Mariger, better known as "Town of the Roses."
-Mia's upbringing amongst roses eventually led her to meet John Nevado, her Swedish-Spanish husband, whose family founded one of Ecuador's most beloved rose farms, Nevado Roses.
+Mia's upbringing amongst roses eventually led her to meet John Nevado, her Swedish-Spanish husband, whose family founded Nevado Roses, one the most beloved rose farms in Ecuador.

 Says Mia, "It was a match made in rose heaven" (and you can only imagine the flowers at the wedding!)
 After their marriage in 2006, Mia and John divided their time between two capitals: Quito, Ecuador, and Stockholm, Sweden.
 In 2015, they settled in the Hamptons outside of New York City with their two young sons, JohnJohn and BoBo.

 Mia is at ease conversing and writing in several languages.
 Besides her native Danish, she's fluent in Swedish, Spanish, and English.
 Her explanation for sounding like an American: "Denmark is a small country very attuned to what's going on beyond our borders," she says.
 "The world's second language is American English, so modern Danes make it their business to learn.
 Guess how we do it?
 From TV shows like Dallas, Friends, Law & Order, and The Simpsons!"